notyouraveragecoder/Kenkyu/README.md

 This chatbot makes a connection between the various APIs that can aid a researcher. e.g. Find them the research paper they're looking for, find similar research paper, look through confusing terms etc.

-Following are some examples of bot triggers
+Following are the bot triggers

 1. What are some trending research papers?
 2. I want to scrape all the images from this paper.